sky-shift/skyshift/docs/source/architecture/architecture.rst

 - **Flow Controller**: Creates, updates, and deletes jobs and services on the cluster.
 - **Network Controller**: Manages the endpoints for services that span across clusters.

-Most importantly, SkyFlow's compatibility layer abstracts the underlying cluster manager's specific APIs into a common interface.
-This allows SkyFlow to interact with different cluster managers like Kubernetes and Slurm,  managing workloads across multiple clusters regardless of the underlying cluster manager.
+Most importantly, SkyShift's compatibility layer abstracts the underlying cluster manager's specific APIs into a common interface.
+This allows SkyShift to interact with different cluster managers like Kubernetes and Slurm,  managing workloads across multiple clusters regardless of the underlying cluster manager.